 - 1. The interview team will consist of the RPD(s), Pharmacy Manager(s), and a selected number of residency program preceptors. - 2.
 A maximum of 4 resident candidates will be interviewed each day. - 3.
-At the start of the residency interview, the resident candidates will meet with the RPD and/or designee and discuss specifics about the residency program, staffing, completion requirements, employee benefits, etc. Resident candidates are encouraged to discuss any questions regarding the residency training manual, residency policies and program completion requirements that were initially provided with prior interview confirmation. - 4.
+All applicants will be offered an option for either on-site or virtual interview. - 4.
+At the start of the residency interview, the resident candidates will meet with the RPD and/or designee and discuss specifics about the residency program, staffing, completion requirements, employee benefits, etc. Resident candidates are encouraged to discuss any questions regarding the residency training manual, residency policies and program completion requirements that were initially provided with prior interview confirmation. - 5.
 During the interview as outlined in the scheduled itinerary provided previously by RPD, resident candidates may be asked to participate in a session to assess oral communication skills (i.e., topic presentation, patient case presentation, patient counseling exercise, etc.).
-Additionally, resident candidates may also be required to complete a short, written exercise or patient case to assess written communication skills and baseline clinical knowledge. - 5.
+Additionally, resident candidates may also be required to complete a short, written exercise or patient case to assess written communication skills and baseline clinical knowledge. - 6.
 Resident candidates are asked questions throughout the interview sessions that are pre-determined by each individual program and respective Residency Advisory Committees (RAC).
 Interview questions are used consistently by all interviewers for all residency candidates.
-Resident candidates will be scored using an objective interview scoring rubric by each member of the interview team based on their responses to the above outlined questions. - 6.
+Resident candidates will be scored using an objective interview scoring rubric by each member of the interview team based on their responses to the above outlined questions. - 7.
 All resident candidates will be given a tour of the pharmacy department and hospital.
-When interview format is virtual (phone/video conference), candidates will be provided a video tour of the hospital campus, pharmacy department(s), and resident office space. - 7.
-All resident candidates will be given time to meet with the current resident(s) to ask any additional questions they may have. - 8.
-To conclude, the resident candidates will meet with the RPD and/or designee for a wrap-up session for an opportunity to obtain answers to any additional questions they may have.

-9. Candidates may be asked to complete an anonymous interview survey at the conclusion of the interview for quality improvement and assessment of the residency program interview process.
+When interview format is virtual (phone/video conference), candidates will be provided a video tour of the hospital campus, pharmacy department(s), and resident office space. - 8.
+All resident candidates will be given time to meet with the current resident(s) to ask any additional questions they may have. - 9.
+To conclude, the resident candidates will meet with the RPD and/or designee for a wrap-up session for an opportunity to obtain answers to any additional questions they may have. - 10.
+Candidates may be asked to complete an anonymous interview survey at the conclusion of the interview for quality improvement and assessment of the residency program interview process.